greenfish8090/Personal-website/content/home/skills.md

 # Order that this section appears on the page.
 weight: 30

-title: Interests
+title: Extra Interests
 subtitle:

 # Showcase personal skills or business features.
 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: Language and Culture
+  - description: Language
     icon: hiragana
     icon_pack: custom
     name: Japanese